“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 She replied – “A little over 23,000 dollars.
 Yeah, it’s a lot, but I deserve it, and they approved me for a 60-month loan.
 Plus, it will make me feel more confident in my next job interview.”

-She said all of this in a happy, sing-song voice, while I was trying to hide the fact that I was having mild heart palpitations.
+She said all of this in a happy, sing-song voice while I was trying to hide my mild heart palpitations.

 What was making her temporarily happy – was making me want to throw up!

-She had no clue the poor financial impulse decision she’d just made.
-If she kept making such unwise financial decisions – I knew she’d end up having to work a job she probably hated until she’s at least 70.
+She had no clue about the poor financial impulse decision she’d just made.
+If she kept making such unwise financial decisions – I knew she’d end up having to work a job she probably hated until she was at least 70.

 Talk about being the opposite of living a resilient life!